ArchieDev242/Ucode_Marathon_C/README.md

 ## What’s Marathon C?

 Marathon C is an intensive exploration of programming fundamentals.
 While the path may be challenging, the rewards — a strong foundation in computer science and readiness to tackle advanced technologies — are invaluable.
-The program’s philosophy is simple yet profound: **education is not merely preparation for life, it’s an indispensable part of living.**
+The program’s philosophy is simple yet profound: **«education is not merely preparation for life, it’s an indispensable part of living.»**

   ### What’s the Big Idea?
   The core idea of this Marathon is simple: find your way to success.